cheeseman-lab/brieflow/README.md

 ```
 workflow/
 ├── envs/ - Environment YAML files that describe dependencies for different workflows.
 ├── lib/ - Brieflow library code used for performing Brieflow processing.
+Organized into workflow-specific, shared, and external code.
 ├── rules/ - Snakemake rule files for each process.
 Used to organize sub-processses within each process with inputs, outputs, parameters, and script file location.
-├── scripts/ - Python script files for sub-processes.
-Called by processes.
+├── scripts/ - Python script files for sub-processes called by processes.
+Organized into workflow-specific and shared code.
 ├── targets/ - Snakemake files used to define inputs and their mappings for each process.
 └── Snakefile - Main Snakefile used to call processes.
 ```

+Brieflow runs as follows:
+- A user configure parameters in Jupyter notebooks to use the Brieflow library code correctly for their data.
+- A user runs the main Snakefile with bash scripts (locally or on an HPC).
+- The main Snakefile calls process-specific snakemake files with rules for each sub-process.
+- Each sub-process rule calls a script.
+- Scripts use the Brieflow library code to transform the input files defined in targets into the output files defined in targets.

 ## Running An Analyis